I'm a Celebrity...Get Me Out of Here! (Australian TV series)

 I'm a Celebrity...Get Me Out of Here! (occasionally shortened to I'm a Celebrity) is an Australian reality television series on Network 10 which is based on the British television show of the same name.
-The series aired mainly on Network 10 and 10 HD.
+The series airs on Network 10 and is simulcast on its HD channel 10 HD.
 The series sees celebrities living in the jungle with few creature comforts, and competing in various challenges to earn meals and other luxuries.
 The celebrities compete for $100,000 to be donated to their chosen charity.
-The series is set in Kruger National Park, South Africa, and is hosted by Julia Morris and Chris Brown.
+The series is set in Kruger National Park, South Africa, and is hosted by Julia Morris and Robert Irwin.
+Until 2023, it was hosted by Morris and Chris Brown.

+Production

-On 16 July 2015 the series was renewed for a second season, which premiered on 31 January 2016.
+On 16 July 2015, the series was renewed for a second season, which premiered on 31 January 2016.
 The second season was accompanied by the companion series I'm a Celebrity...Get Me Out of Here!
 Now! (similar to the original British series).
 It aired on Eleven (now 10 Peach) following each episode of the main series, hosted by comedian and former season one contestant Joel Creasey and The Bachelor Australia 3 contestant Heather Maltman.
 I'm a Celebrity...Get Me Out of Here!
 Now! did not air after the main show in later seasons due to low viewing rates.
 On 1 August 2016 the series was renewed for a third season with Morris and Brown returning as hosts, which premiered on 29 January 2017.
 A fourth season commenced on 28 January 2018 and concluded 12 March 2018.

 A fifth season was announced and premiered on 13 January 2019.
 The show aired over a four-week period instead of the previous six week period.
 In addition to the normal show, an hour-long companion series called I'm A Celebrity: 'Saturday Schoolies' aired on Saturdays at 7 pm, hosted by Scott Tweedie, and involved the celebrities completing different tasks and assignments in order to win the 'golden lunchbox'.
 On 7 February 2019, it was confirmed the show would return for a sixth season, which premiered on 5 January 2020.